nodecross/nodex-docs/source/unid_edge/index.md

 ### Device Authenticity

-Entities that communicate with the device can validate the device’s authenticity by verifying the digital signature and pre-defined client_secret.
-Specifically, the entity obtains the corresponding device’s public key from DPKI to verify the digital signature.
+Entities that communicate with the device can validate the device's authenticity by verifying the digital signature and pre-defined client_secret.
+Specifically, the entity obtains the corresponding device's public key from DPKI to verify the digital signature.
 The client_secret is issued for each product and is set in the device in advance.
 This mechanism makes it possible to detect and exclude unauthorized devices from the network, thus preventing virus intrusion and information leakage.

 ### Fully Automated Provisioning

 By leveraging decentralized identity technology, UNiD EDGE enables fully automated provisioning.

-In the typical provisioning flow, the provisioners manually generate key pairs and certificate signing requests (CSRs) and register CSRs to a certificate authority to get the device’s public key certificates.
+In the typical provisioning flow, the provisioners manually generate key pairs and certificate signing requests (CSRs) and register CSRs to a certificate authority to get the device's public key certificates.
 Then, the provisioner manually injects private keys and certificates into devices.
 This manual operation comes at a high cost because you need to invest in physical security environments and employee background checks to reduce security risks in your manufacturing line.
 This key injection usually costs between $0.5 and $2.0 USD per device.

 UNiD EDGE enables devices to autonomously register the public key to the decentralized PKI.
-In UNiD flow, you don’t need to trust any intermediaries; provisioners and intermediate CAs, it means you can completely eliminate the manual operation costs and vulnerabilities in your manufacturing line.
+In UNiD flow, you don't need to trust any intermediaries; provisioners and intermediate CAs, it means you can completely eliminate the manual operation costs and vulnerabilities in your manufacturing line.

 :::{figure-md}